oduameh/Hyper-docs/Credential definitions.md

 ## Prerequisites

-Before creating a credential definition, one must first create and then publish [prism DID](http://../dids/create.md), and then [create a credential schema](http://../schemas/create.md) to be used for the credential definition.
-Credential schema for credential definition **must** have a type of `AnoncredSchemaV1` as shown in [this](http://../schemas/credential-schema#schema-anoncred-schema) example.
+Before you create a credential definition, complete the following tasks:

+1. Create and publish a [PRISM DID](http://../dids/create.md).
+2. [Create a credential schema](http://../schemas/create.md) with the type `AnoncredSchemaV1`, as shown in the [example](http://../schemas/credential-schema#schema-anoncred-schema).

 ## Step-by-step guide